x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/mfi-new-users-forwarding-email-insight.md

 ## Related topics

-For more information about other mail flow insights in the mail flow dashboard, see [Mail flow insights in the modern Exchange admin center](mail-flow-insights.md).
+For more information about other mail flow insights in the mail flow dashboard, see [Mail flow insights in the new Exchange admin center](mail-flow-insights.md).